emilio1234/libmysofa/README.md

 # libmysofa

+## Contribution
+This is a simple python wrapper to libmysofa

 ## Introduction

 This is a simple set of C functions to read AES SOFA files, if they contain HRTFs